upspring/neo4j_model.cr/README.md

 * map Crystal properties to Neo4j node properties (also allows arbitrary undeclared properties via [] and []=)
 * timestamps: sets created_at property on create and updated_at property on save (if present)
 * new, save, reload
-* find, limit/skip, order, where (currently exact matches only, will add support for arrays and ranges)
+* find, limit/skip, order, where (exact matches and arrays; considering adding support for ranges)
 * convenience finders: find_by, find_or_initialize_by, find_or_create_by
 * callbacks: before/after save, before/after validation - note: callbacks must return true to continue
 * query proxy to allow method chaining (query is not executed until you call `#to_a`, `#count`, or try to access a record)